Habutiii/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Ethical Insurance home folder.

+**Q**: Why when I issue add/edit command, something appears on the right side of the application?<br>
+**A**: When issuing an add or edit command, a live preview of what you are adding or editing will appear on the right side of your screen.
+This allows you to quickly verify that the information you entered is correct.
+When an invalid field is detected (e.g., `n/X Æ A-12`), that field will be highlighted in red to indicate an error.
+Currently, duplicate users are not flagged (coming soon!).

 --------------------------------------------------------------------------------------------------------------------

 ## Known issues